aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 [^2]:
     There are lots of ways of generating leak scenarios, from the very specific leaks from particular propagating events to simple rules of thumb.
 The *Chemical Exposure Index* gives the following rules for determining a leak scenario for a vessel:
     A rupture based on the largest diameter process pipe attached to the vessel using the following:
-    For anything less than 2in a a full bore rupture (i.e. the full diameter of the pipe) For between 2 and 4in assume a rupture area equal to that of a 2in diameter pipe For >4in assume a rupture area equal to 20% of the pipe cross section area
+    For anything less than 2in a full bore rupture (i.e. the full diameter of the pipe) For between 2 and 4in assume a rupture area equal to that of a 2in diameter pipe For >4in assume a rupture area equal to 20% of the pipe cross section area